curityio/mcp-authorization-secured-api/clients/typescript-sdk-client/README.md

 ## Dynamic Client Creation

 The example client sends the following DCR request details.\
-Note that the MCP authorization specification does not say how to specify the default scope.\
+Note that the MCP authorization specification does not define how clients get the initial scope.\
-The client therefore uses a hard coded scope to start an MCP tools session.
+The example client uses a hard coded `mcp:tools` scope to start an MCP tools session.

 ```json
 {